Courses-journey/cpp-cherno/README.md

 ## T

-- Declared function won't be compiled or linked utill you call them in your code
+- Declared function won't be compiled or linked until you call them in your code
 - Function definition will compiled and linked even if u never call them as they could be used in another file
 - If u define function by word `static` this mean that function only used in the translation unit u defined into